wanderwaltz/wanderwaltz.github.io/_posts/2016-03-18-safe-array-literals.md

 ]];
 {% endhighlight %}

-This is also too syntactically heavy for my taste and also requires the `presentActions:` method to know about this defaulting behavior and properly handle the `NSNull` instance passed instead of the expected action object.
+This is also too syntactically heavy for my taste and also requires the `presentActions:` method to know about this defaulting behavior and appropriately handle the `NSNull` instance passed instead of the expected action object.

 There has to be a better way.

 ## The Solution: Custom literals

 What if we could come up with a custom array literal implementation, which skips `nil` values automagically?
 Preempting myself a bit, I'll show how the solution I've ended up with looks like:

 {% highlight objc %}
 [self presentActions: $array(